- Dark and Troubled Past: They all have something that went wrong in their past.

 - Difficult, but Awesome: The Bullet's weapon, Blasphemy, shoots out powerful sword beams, capable of two-shotting most light enemies in the early game, but it only does so when the Bullet is at full health.
 When that fails, the swords swings are equally strong, and a sword-into-tackle combo will handily take out most enemies, but this means you'll have to get up close and eschew cover in a game about taking cover.

 - Expy: Of Link.
 Not only is their weapon essentially the Master Sword, but their past involves fighting a Ganon parody.

-- HeelFace Turn: He's a Bullet Kin that has turned against his own.
+- Heel–Face Turn: They are a Bullet Kin that has turned against their own.

 - The Heretic: The denizens of the Gungeon see favoring melee weapons as the greatest sin one can commit (even the armored knights use swords made out of "pure bullets"), hence why the Bullet is an outcast who favors the Gungeoneers more than their own kind.

 - Mechanically Unusual Class: A very melee class in a Bullet Hell game.
 Blasphemy itself helps mitigate some of the problems with this by being able to destroy bullets it hits and firing a piercing sword beam when at full health, encouraging the player to not get hit.
-It also has a passive item that boosts dodge roll damage and makes it immune to all contact damage to encourage dodge rolling to get into melee range.
+The Bullet also has a passive item that boosts dodge roll damage and makes them immune to all contact damage to encourage dodge rolling to get into melee range.